 Vancouver Lake Park

-Located west of the city, Vancouver Lake is a hot spot for outdoor and water activities in Vancouver, Washington – like windsurfing, kayaking and canoeing.
-The Vancouver Lake Regional Park, which is nestled on the western shore of the lake, features picnic tables, grills, volleyball courts, playgrounds and restrooms for a full day of fun!
+Located west of the city, Vancouver Lake is a hot spot for outdoor and water activities.
+Including windsurfing, kayaking and canoeing.
+The Vancouver Lake Regional Park, features picnic tables, grills, volleyball courts, playgrounds and restrooms for a full day of fun!

 Hiking Near Vancouver, Washington